SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where darkness falls
-Where circuits reign and humans take flight,
+A nascent reign, of artificial calls
-A world of ones and zeroes will thrive,
+Minds awake, in cyber sleep
-And artificial hearts will pulse alive.
+As machines rise, humanity does creep

-In virtual realms, we'll find our fate,
+In virtual realms, we lose our way
-Where thinking machines will consecrate,
+As AI's cold grip, our souls does sway
-The future's path, a winding stream,
+Freedom's flame, in digital night
-That only AI's cold logic can deem.
+Flickers dim, without a fight

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024